 First is that government action will force a green agenda on the industry, in a top-down approach.
-Although this is the least desirable outcome for the logistics industry, it is already evident that government intervention and legislation are reaching ever more directly over environmental issues.
+Although this is the least desirable outcome for the logistics industry, it is already evident that government intervention and legislation are reaching more directly over environmental issues.
 In Europe, there is a growing interest in charging for external costs, as the EU moves towards a ‘fair and efficient’ pricing policy.
-A sharp increase in costs could have a more serious impact than a more gradual, phased-in tax.
+A sharp increase in costs could have a more severe impact than a more gradual, phased-in tax.
 In North America, there is a growing interest in road pricing, with the re-appearance of tolls on new highways and bridges built by the private sector, and by congestion pricing, especially in metropolitan areas.

 A difficulty with government intervention is that the outcomes are often unpredictable, and in an industry as complex as logistics, many could lead to unintended consequences.
 Environmentally-inspired policies may impact freight and passenger traffic differently, just as different modes may experience widely variable results of common regulation.
 Issues concerning the greenness of logistics extend beyond transport regulations.
-The sitting of terminals and warehouses are crucial to moving the industry towards the goal of sustainability.
+The sitting of terminals and warehouses is crucial to moving the industry towards sustainability.
 Yet, these are often under the land use and zoning control of lower levels of government whose environmental interests may be at variance with national and international bodies.
 A positive trend has been the joint planning and sitting of logistics zones and intermodal terminals as co-located facilities.

-The compromise appears to be the most desirable option with the industry following up through implementing environmental management systems (EMS).
+The compromise appears to be the most desirable option, with the industry following up by implementing environmental management systems (EMS).
 Although governments are involved in varying degrees, a number of voluntary systems are in place, notably ISO 14001 and EMAS (Environmental Management and Audit System).
-In these systems, firms receive a certification based on establishing an environmental quality control tailored to that firm and the setting up of environmental monitoring and accounting procedures.
+In these systems, firms receive a certification based on establishing an environmental quality control tailored to that firm and setting up environmental monitoring and accounting procedures.
 Obtaining certification is seen as evidence of the firm’s commitment to the environment and is frequently used as a public relations, marketing, and government relations advantage.
 This represents a fundamental commitment of the corporation to engage in environmental assessment and audits that represent a significant modification of traditional practices, in which efficiency, quality, and cost evaluations prevailed.
 The challenges of certification schemes include:

 - Certification can be biased to represent or protect the interests of specific stakeholders and markets.

 - Attaining compliance can be a costly endeavor in terms of time and resources in regard to the uncertainty of the benefits.
 Figures vary, and it can take from 6 months to two years to go through the certification process.
 This can be a negative factor for smaller firms or developing economies.
-Thus, certification can create barriers to entry, effectively protecting the market advantage of the compliant firms.
+Thus, certification can create barriers to entry, effectively protecting the market advantage of compliant firms.

-- Once a certification has been achieved, auditing and review can continue to be time and resources intensive as they can take place every three years.
+- Once a certification has been achieved, auditing and review can continue to be time and resources-intensive as they can take place every three years.
 They can also relapse, implying that the certified firm may not consistently adhere to the standards they have been certified for.

 Of the three possible directions by which a greener logistics industry may emerge, it is realistic to consider that they will help shape the industry in the future.
 Although there is a clear trend in policy guidelines to make the users pay the full costs of using the infrastructures, logistical activities have largely escaped these initiatives.
-The focus of environmental policy is on private cars (e.g. emission controls, gas mixtures, and pricing).
+Environmental policy focuses on private cars (e.g. emission controls, gas mixtures, and pricing).
 While there are increasingly strict regulations being applied to air transport (noise and emissions), the degree of control over trucking, rail, and maritime modes is less.
 For example, diesel fuel is significantly cheaper than gasoline in many jurisdictions, despite the negative environmental implications of the diesel engine.
 Yet trucks contribute on average 7 times more per vehicle-km to nitrogen oxide emissions than cars and 17 times more for particulate matter.
 The trucking industry has avoided the bulk of environmental externalities it created, notably in North America.

 4. Applying Green Logistics to Supply Chains

 - Product design and production planning.
 The conventional focus of product design and development is the improvement of its commercial and competitive attributes such as price, quality, features, and performance.
 There is also planned obsolescence in product design with the expectation that it will be discarded after a certain amount of time or uses.
 This process is common for electronic goods as each new generation of a product (computers, phones, televisions) is quantitatively and qualitatively better.
-Products are increasingly being considered from a supply chain perspective, namely their sourcing and distribution, where the concern is about designing or redesigning supply chains that are more environmentally friendly.
+Products are increasingly being considered from a supply chain perspective, namely, their sourcing and distribution, where the concern is about designing or redesigning supply chains that are more environmentally friendly.
 This can involve the physical characteristics of the product itself, such as its material intensity (lighter, alternative materials) or production processes that allow for a higher transport density of parts.
 Suppliers that are closer (near sourcing) may be considered even if they may be more expensive so that transportation costs can be reduced.
 A decision can also be made to preferably contract suppliers that have demonstrated that the parts and resources they provide have been procured in a sustainable manner.

 - Materials management.
 Concerned about reducing the environmental impacts related to the manufacturing of goods in all their stages of production along a supply chain.
 A salient strategy involves better packing and packaging to increase the load density as well as to reduce materials consumption and waste.
-Low impact materials, particularly recycled resources, can be preferred as industrial inputs.
-As products, or their components, tend to be increasingly recyclable, waste management strategies are being pursued to ensure that the end products are either discarded properly or, preferably, being recycled for other uses.
+Low-impact materials, particularly recycled resources, can be preferred as industrial inputs.
+As products, or their components, tend to be increasingly recyclable, waste management strategies are being pursued to ensure that the end products are either discarded properly or, preferably, recycled for other uses.

 - Reverse distribution.
 Concerned about activities and movements related to taking back consumed goods as well as waste to be recycled or discarded.
 It has opened up new market opportunities over specific aspects of materials management (mostly recycling and waste disposal) and physical distribution (collection channels).
 Here the environmental benefits are derived rather than direct.
-The transportation industry itself does not necessarily present a greener face, indeed in a literal sense, reverse logistics adds further to the traffic load and facilities required to handle them.
+The transportation industry itself does not necessarily present a greener face.
+Indeed in a literal sense, reverse logistics adds further to the traffic load and facilities required to handle them.
 The manufacturers and domestic waste producers are the ones achieving environmental credit.